 A native Coloradoan, Tehri grew up listening to John Denver and trying to hand feed ground squirrels at the family cabin near Red Feather Lakes.
 (Hey, don’t judge her, it was the 1970’s.)
 After a brief period studying Radio and TV broadcasting, she stumbled upon her life passion – Environmental Education – earning a M.A. and Ph.D in the field from the University of Minnesota.
 Tehri has over 15 years experience managing successful nonprofit organizations.
 She is a member of the Western Wildways Network steering committee.
 She has a nerdy love for spreadsheets and financial reports.

 Graphic & Web Design – Chris Talbot-Heindl

 Chris is a fine artist, graphic designer, and zinester in Denver.
-After graduating from the University of Wisconsin – Stevens Point with a degree in Art, Chris started two monthly compzines, an art and literature zine called The Bitchin’ Kitsch and a political zine called Resistance is Fertile, to help others express themselves creatively.
-She’s created a number of websites including this one, The Talbot-Heindl Experience, Mid-State Sisters of Skate, and Rocky Mountain Wild; logos for clients including this one, Midwest Renewable Energy Association, and Colorado Corridors Project; and illustrations ranging from quirky animals on skates for Mid-State Sisters of Skate to species identification illustrations for Colorado Corridors Project to technical illustrations for Midwest Renewable Energy Association’s training manuals.
+After graduating from the University of Wisconsin – Stevens Point with a degree in Art, Chris started the compzine, The Bitchin’ Kitsch, an art and literature zine to help others express themselves creatively.
+They’re currently writing and illustrating a serial comic called The Story of Them about what it’s like to be non-binary in a gender binary world.
+They’ve created a number of websites including this one, The Talbot-Heindl Experience, Mid-State Sisters of Skate, Friends of Wolf Creek, and Rocky Mountain Wild; logos for clients including this one, Midwest Renewable Energy Association, and Colorado Corridors Project; and illustrations ranging from quirky animals on skates for Mid-State Sisters of Skate to species identification illustrations for Colorado Corridors Project to technical illustrations for Midwest Renewable Energy Association’s training manuals.